 Yuliya Lanina is a Russian- born American multimedia artist.
 Her paintings, animations and animatronic sculptures portray alternate realities that fuse fantasy, femininity, and humor.

-Employing grotesque imagery to simultaneously elicit feelings of uneasiness and empathy, Lanina paints and collages bizarre characters that come to life through mechanization, animation, and music.
+Employing surreal imagery to simultaneously elicit feelings of uneasiness and empathy, Lanina paints and collages bizarre characters that come to life through mechanization, animation, and music.
 Lanina?s characters, mostly female in gender, are made of parts that are not supposed to go together.
 They act out absurd situations in a somewhat blasť, carefree and humorous manner.
 These characters are the artist?s own projections of nonsensical events and their consequences.
 Their malformed features and parts illustrate internalized trauma and torment while still engaging in the life-affirming celebration of feminine power and its connection to the mysterious, the beautiful, and the sensual.

 Lanina draws from many sources to create these characters.
 Though she often taps into Greek mythology with the half-human and half-animal demigods, she also relies on her personal roots with Russian fairy tales, which are filled with fantastic beings deeply rooted in paganism, mysticism, and symbolism.
 Her creatures and their stories move freely between logical and illogical, realistic and illusory, predictable and surprising, representing life that can only be lived, but never understood.

 Lanina often collaborates with dancers, musicians and technical developers, creating multidisciplinary works that can be experienced outside of traditional exhibition venues.